kecman/view/PLAN.md

 ## Next Release

-- [UI/UX] Put wireframe width on same line as visibility and color

 - [UI/UX,Bug] Fix camera orbit positioning zoom level when
 - [UI/UX] Make Ctrl+Scroll do the scroll that doesn't zoom into where the cursor is pointing, this is handy when you set the camera orbit and want to zoom in
 - [Rendering] Render plane using geometry shader and implement mesh clipping